LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Lastly, complete the merge in Bitbucket by clicking the merge button.

-.. important:: **To keep things tidy, delete your topic branch in Bitbucket after it is merged if you no longer need it for further development.
+.. important:: **To keep things tidy, please delete your topic branch in
+               Bitbucket after it is merged if you no longer need it for further development.
 Bitbucket also provides an option to do this before doing the merge.**

 Checking out an existing branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^